What would happen if marketers stopped thinking like marketers?

 But many of us are looking for real human connections.
 We don’t want to be treated like a number.

 As small business owners, we excel in being more human.
-This gives us a huge advantage over the big corporations.
+This gives us a huge advantage over big corporations.
 We can write about what really matters to us.
 We can pour our souls into our writing.
 We don’t have to stick to a script.

 So, let’s share the stories that matter to us.
 Let’s be more human and write from the heart.
 It’s okay to share personal stories that don’t fit our brand.
 We’re not brands, we’re humans.

-You know what’s my most commented post ever?
+You know what’s my second most commented post ever?

 The most human content helps connect.
 The best writing is personal.